I hear this a lot: “My career is all over the place so how do I find my next step?”

 More good news: You can get help to find your way through the maze.
 There are people with lanterns and maps to turn to.
+And people who can see the big picture from above the maze.
 Really.

 My So-Called Messy Career Path

 In my own experience, I thought I was “all over the place” too.
 I didn’t want anyone to see that wacky résumé.
-On some level, with each turn, it did make sense to me, because I was following what was in front of me, and my curiosities to try something new.
+On some level, with each turn, it did make sense to me, because I was following what was in front of me.
 But I thought that picture of “meandering” would look funny to others.

 In reality, people never seemed to care about all those so-called turns on my résumé, and it wasn’t a roadblock for new jobs.
 I couldn’t see the thread connecting the dots, but I see now that it was there.
 Maybe it was the exact path I needed to end up helping people with career clarity, since I’ve dabbled in many areas.
 It wasn’t simple and it was confusing at times for sure, but the path had a purpose, it turned out.

-Just using exercises in a book, by yourself, is usually not enough for something like deep clarity and choosing your specific steps on where you want to go in life.
+Just using exercises in a book or a quiz online is not enough for something like deep clarity and choosing your own specific steps on where you want to go in life.
 You wouldn’t be reading this if you could have figured it out on your own.